Linux FPAC mini-HOWTO

 (only if no previous FPAC configuration file exist, as they would be overwritten)

-# This file is /usr/local/etc/ax25/fpac.conf
+# This file is in /usr/local/etc/ax25/fpac.conf

-# Node Informations
+# Node information

 #